2006-12-28

 For our wedding, we had

-with us.
+Friends and Family with us.
 Lots of fun at the waterfalls and all around the island, including

-White Island where, I think that's Paco snorkeling across my brother-in-law's perfect picture, I think this is where Paco was following the giant purple sea slug which was sliding along the shallow bottom there
+White Island where, I think that's Paco snorkeling across my brother-in-law's perfect picture, I think this is where Paco was following the giant purple sea slug which was sliding along the shallow bottom there.

 All right, this appreciation of the lovely Atis is getting away from me now. time to end it here :-)